How to Build a Box Kite

 • Snip the point off a skewer—to 29 cm for a 30 cm skewer, or 11 1/2 in. for a 12 in. skewer.
 This will be one skewer length (1.0 SL) for your kite.

 • From a spare skewer, snip off eight lengths, each just 0.1 SL (2.9 cm, 1 1/8 in.) long.
-These are the reinforcers which will connect the spar skewers together.
+These are the reinforcers that will connect the spar skewers together.

 • Lay down the eight spar-skewers, together with the eight reinforcers, and lay wood glue down the joins.
 See the photo.